Lassen County, California: History

-Lassen County was formed on April 1, 1864, from parts of Plumas and Shasta counties following the two-day conflict known as the Sagebrush War, also called the Roop County War, that started on February 15, 1863.
+Lassen County was formed on April 1, 1864, from parts of Plumas and Shasta counties following the two-day conflict known as the Sagebrush War, also called the Roop County War, that started on Sunday morning, February 15, 1863.
 Due to uncertainties over the California border, the area that is now Lassen County was part of the unofficial Nataqua Territory and Roop County, Nevada, during the late 1850s and early 1860s.

 The county was named by California after Peter Lassen, along with Lassen Peak, which is in adjoining Shasta County.
 Lassen was one of General John C. Fremont's guides, and a famous trapper, frontiersman, and Indian fighter.
 He was murdered under mysterious circumstances near the Black Rock Desert in 1859, and his murder was never solved.

 By the 1880s small towns began to spring up all over Lassen County.
-Bieber developed at the north end of the county, in rich farm land.
+Bieber developed at the north end of the county, in rich farmland.
 Gold was discovered at Hayden Hill, and the small town developed to support the miners.
 Hayden Hill no longer exists: when the mining stopped, the townspeople left for other communities.
 Madeline was formed at the north end of another rich farming valley, and along the railroad tracks heading north to Alturas, California.
 This community still has about 50 people living in and around the town.
 In the 1890s many immigrant family groups arrived in the county, primarily coming from Lincolnshire and Herefordshire, England as well as the towns of Belgrade, Novi Sad, Niš and Kragujevac in Serbia.
 Several "Yankee" settlers arrived from Waldo County, Maine and Lincoln County, Maine as well.

 During World War I, the area was heavily in favor of American entry into the war, and a disproportionate amount of volunteers from Lassen County signed up to take part in the war effort.
 A pro-German newspaper editor from San Francisco noted that "the inhabitants of Lassen County" were "sympathetic to Britain, hostile to Germany, and indifferent to France."